hl7hongkong/HL7-Hong-Kong-FHIR-Connectathon-202507/Part_1_Allergy_(Chinese_Medicine_System)/README.md

 (A) To specify the severity level of the allergic reaction caused by the allergen.

-(B) To provide the name of the reported allergen and its level of certainty using a recognized terminology.
+(B) To provide the name of the reported allergen using a recognized terminology.

 (C) To indicate the impact of the allergic reaction.